polyipseity/information/special/academia/HKUST/TEMG 3950/index.md

   - content: 7 long questions
   - format: closed-book, 1 A4-sized cheatsheet using both sides
   - time limit: about 120 minutes
+  - report
+    - Er, remember the concepts.
+    - Also, remember some examples for 6 alternative paths.